deviannnn/Blockchain_Origin_Tracking/README.md

 Need to get docker, wsl (windows), npm (10.2.3 recommended), node (20.10.0 recommended)

 ### HOW TO RUN?
-- Step 1: From project folder, run bash file in terminal
+- Step 1: From project 'hyperledger-fabric', run bash file in terminal
 ```
 ./install-fabric.sh
 ```